Approximations of countably-infinite linear programs over bounded measure spaces: Introduction

 \section{Introduction}

 A countably infinite linear program (CILP) is a linear program (LP) with countably many decision variables and constraints.
-CILPs arise in a variety of applications, e.g., network flow problems~\cite{Romeijn2006,Sharkey2008,Ryan2018}, production planning~\cite{Smith1998,Huang2005}, equipment replacement and capacity expansion~\cite{Jones1988,Huang2005}, semi-infinite linear programs~\cite{Anderson1987,Lerma1998}, search problems in robotics~\cite{Demaine2006}, robust optimisation~\cite{Ghate2015}, and, prominently, in optimal control problems tied to Markov chains~\cite{Puterman1994,Hernandez-Lerma1999,Altman1999,Feinberg2002}.
+CILPs arise in a variety of applications, e.g.\ network flow problems~\cite{Romeijn2006,Sharkey2008,Ryan2018}, production planning~\cite{Smith1998,Huang2005}, equipment replacement and capacity expansion~\cite{Jones1988,Huang2005}, semi-infinite linear programs~\cite{Anderson1987,Lerma1998}, search problems in robotics~\cite{Demaine2006}, robust optimisation~\cite{Ghate2015}, and, prominently, in optimal control problems tied to Markov chains~\cite{Puterman1994,Hernandez-Lerma1999,Altman1999,Feinberg2002,Guo2011}.

 Here, we consider a class of CILPs stemming from the analysis of Markov chains with countably infinite state spaces.
-Certain measures associated with Markov chains (e.g., the stationary distributions and occupation measures) are feasible points of CILPs, and the optimal values of these CILPs bound the averages of the measures.
-Typically, the CILPs cannot be solved directly, yet it is often the case that their feasible sets lie inside a bounded space of measures, a fact that can be made explicit by finding moment bounds satisfied by the measures (i.e., bounds on integrals of unbounded test functions with respect to the measures).
-Such bounds can be obtained using either Foster-Lyapunov criteria~\cite{Meyn1993b,Meyn2009,Glynn2008,Kuntzthe} or mathematical programming~\cite{Hernandez-Lerma2003,Schwerer1996,Helmes2001,Kuntzthe,Kuntz2017,Sakurai2017,Dowdy2017,Dowdy2018,Ghusinga2017a}.
+Certain measures {$\rho$} associated with Markov chains (e.g.\ the stationary distributions and occupation measures) are feasible points of CILPs, and the optimal values of these CILPs bound {integrals of the measures of the form $\rho(f):=\int f \, d\rho$}, where $f$ denotes a $\rho$-integrable function.
+Typically, the CILPs cannot be solved directly, yet their feasible sets often lie inside a bounded space of measures {(see Remark~\ref{rem:boundedspace})}, a fact that can be made explicit by finding moment bounds satisfied by the measures {(i.e.\ bounds on $\rho(w)$ for norm-like functions $w$, as in~\eqref{eq:wfunc0}--\eqref{eq:wfunc})}.
+Such bounds can be obtained using either Foster-Lyapunov criteria~\cite{Meyn1993b,Meyn2009,Glynn2008,Kuntzthe,Kuntz2019a} or mathematical programming~\cite{Hernandez-Lerma2003,Schwerer1996,Helmes2001,Kuntzthe,Kuntz2019,Sakurai2017,Dowdy2017,Dowdy2018,Ghusinga2017a}.